aamaya85/wedoweb-challenge/README.md

 Before run server you need to create a mysql database then use wedoweb-challenge.sql to restore tables.

 1.  $ cd wedoweb-challenge/backend
+2.  $ npm i
-2.  complete db credentials on server.js
+3.  complete db credentials on server.js
-3.  $ node server.js
+4.  $ node server.js